 Susan Studer King

-Susan is our in-house journalist, digital content creator and multi-tasker extraordinaire.
-She is our technology troubleshooter and is responsible for the Floret newsletter, blog and press pitches.
+Susan is our in-house journalist, digital content creator, and multi-tasker extraordinaire.
+She is our technology troubleshooter and is responsible for the Floret newsletter, blog, and press pitches.
 Susan also assists with Floret’s digital marketing strategy and manages product launches, all the while keeping everything flowing smoothly behind the scenes.
-A lover of peonies, Susan lives with her family in Ohio where she and her mother operated a small flower farm and wedding design studio for 10 years.
+A lover of peonies, Susan lives with her family in Ohio, where she and her mother operated a small flower farm and wedding design studio for 10 years.

-If you’ve ever sent an email to Floret, you’ve likely heard back from Angela with a helpful and cheerful response.
-In addition, she helps facilitate the Floret Online Workshop, supports customers with growing related questions, manages our Facebook page, and keeps everything running smoothly in the office.
-She loves the many varieties of flowers she gets to enjoy at Floret, but has a soft spot for the first spring daffodils and fields full of lupine.
+If you’ve ever sent an email to Floret, you’ve likely heard back from Angela with a helpful response.
+In addition to customer support, she helps facilitate the Floret Online Workshop, manages our Farmer-Florist Collective and our Facebook page, and organizes special projects and events like our book launch party.
+She has a soft spot for the first spring daffodils and fields full of lupine.
 A lifelong Washington resident, Angela loves being active in her community, connecting with others, and encouraging positivity wherever she goes.
-She is a mother to three young children and a menagerie of cats, dogs, chickens, and ducks, and in her spare time, she loves to hike, garden, and work on her family’s 2-acre homestead on Camano Island.
+She is mother to three young children and a menagerie of cats, dogs, chickens, and ducks, and in her spare time, she loves to hike, garden, and work on her family’s 2-acre homestead on Camano Island.